Charles Longcroft: First World War

 By 1914, Longcroft had been promoted to major and was appointed Officer Commanding No. 1 Squadron RFC.
 For the next year and a half, apart from a brief period as a supernumerary, Longcroft was the squadron commander of either No. 1 Squadron or No. 4 Squadron RFC.
 During the period 1915 to 1918, he was promoted several times and had command of the RFC's Training Wing, 2nd Wing, V Brigade and Training Division.
 Longcroft finished the war as General Officer Commanding the 3rd Brigade.

 Royal Air Force commander

 With the establishment of the Royal Air Force on 1 April 1918, Longcroft transferred to the new service on a temporary basis.
-However, just over a year later on 1 August 1919, he resigned his commission in the Welch Regiment and was awarded a permanent RAF commission in the rank of group captain.
+In March 1919 he succeeded Philip Game as commander of South-West Area.
+On 1 August 1919, he resigned his commission in the Welch Regiment and was awarded a permanent RAF commission in the rank of group captain.
 Just four days later he was promoted to air commodore.

 On 1 November 1919, Longcroft was appointed as the first commandant of the world's first air academy, the RAF (Cadet) College at Cranwell.
 The first intake of cadets arrived on the following February and his post was upgraded to Air Officer Commanding RAF Cranwell.
 He became Director-General of Personal Services in 1923 and Air Officer Commanding, Inland Area in 1926 before retiring from the RAF at his own request on 2 November 1929.